 Tip: Some companies put their documentation on third-party sites.
 If you can’t find the guide on their website, you can also try a web search.

 Some APIs authorize calls and maintain session information by responding to a cookie request, which is sent back in a set-cookie response header.
-Cookie authentication is vulnerable to Cross-Site Request Forgeries (CSRF) attacks and should be used with other security measures, such as CSRF tokens.
+Cookie authentication is vulnerable to cross-site request forgery (CSRF) attacks and should be used with other security measures, such as CSRF tokens.

 - A. Set up an HTTP connection